When you want to know how to do anything, where do you typically go?

-Snapchat first launched in July 2011 under the name Picaboo and would be later renamed and relaunched under the name Snapchat.
-Snapchat allows users to take meaningless, embarrassing, private and goofball type photos or videos and send them to friends.
-After a few seconds, the photos or video vanish and are no longer available for the user to see.
-It’s that simple.
+Snapchat first launched in 2011 under the name Picaboo and was later renamed and relaunched as we know it today.
+In general, Snapchat allows users to take meaningless, embarrassing, private and goofball type photos or videos and share them with friends.
+After a few seconds, the photos or videos vanish and are no longer available for either the sender or recipient to see.
+Simple, right?

 Getting Started With Snapchat

 If you’re looking to have a successful Snapchat marketing program, you’re going to need a complete and optimized profile.
-But before you even do that, you’re going to need a mobile device that can actually install the latest version of Snapchat.
-You will need an iOS or Android device to start using Snapchat so Blackberry users are unfortunately out of luck.
-Let’s take a look at some of the basics that are required when signing up for Snapchat:
+But before you even do that, you’re going to need a smartphone that is compatible and able to install the latest version of Snapchat.
+I told you, we’re starting with the basics here!

 - Email Address: You want to use an email address that will be used solely for Snapchat purposes.
 If you’re a small business, you should have no issues using your own email for setting this up.
 If you’re a large company, you will want to create an email like: email@example.com.

 Snapchat will also ask you for a couple of details that won’t matter if you’re a business.
-For example, it will ask you your birthday, in this place you should just select any age over 18.
+For example, when asked for your birthday you should just select any age over 18.

-Even if you’re not going to use Snapchat right away, I’d suggest that you sign up and own your username.
-If you don’t you could find yourself in a situation where someone else signs up with your name and you’re unable to get it without a legal battle or paying top dollar for it.
-Sign up for Snapchat today and you won’t have to worry about scrambling for a @Username tomorrow (Tweet This).
+Even if you’re not going to use Snapchat right away, I’d suggest that you sign up and gain possession of your username.
+If you don’t, you could find yourself in a situation where someone else signs up with your name and you’re left unable to get it without a legal battle and the associated legal practice resources required or paying top dollar for it.
+Sign up for Snapchat today and you won’t have to worry about scrambling for a username tomorrow.

 - To Take a Photo: Tap the circle once and it will capture the frame.

 - To Take a Video: Hold down on the circle and it will begin recording your video.
-Hold down on the circle for as long as you would like the video to be.
-The max length of the video clip is somewhere between 8 and 10 seconds.
+Hold down on the circle for as long as you would like the video to be up to a maximum of 10 seconds.

-If you look at the photo above where I’m wearing a black toque, you will see a clock in the bottom left corner.
-When you tap that clock, you will then be brought to the final screen (see the final frame) where you can select the number of seconds the recipient will have until the photo disappears.
+If you look at the first photo above, you will see a clock icon on the right hand side.
+When you tap that clock, a scrollable timer wheel will appear (second photo) where you can select the number of seconds the recipient will have until the photo disappears.

 Another great feature on Snapchat is the ability to add text to your snaps.
-After taking a snap, you simply tap the middle of your screen and will be able to type a short blurb of text for the recipient to read.
-Once you have written the text, tap anywhere (or press “Done” on your keyboard) to exit out of the caption interface.
+After taking a snap, you simply tap the middle of your screen and you will be able to type a short caption for the recipient to read.
+Once you have written the text, tap anywhere (or press “Done” on your keyboard) to exit out of the caption interface and send it off.

-From there, you simply tap the arrows in the bottom right, select who you want it to be sent to and it’s off to the masses.
+To send the snap off, you simply tap the arrow in the bottom right corner, select who you want it to be sent to and it’s off to the masses!

 Getting Fancy With Your Snapchats